locaal-ai/obs-localvocal/README.md

 Current Features:
 - Transcribe audio to text in real time in 100 languages
 - Display captions on screen using text sources
-- Send captions to a file (which can be read by external sources)
+- Send captions to a .txt or .srt file (to read by external sources or video playback) with and without aggregation option
+- Sync'ed captions with OBS recording timestamps
 - Send captions on a RTMP stream to e.g. YouTube, Twitch
-- Bring your own Whisper model (GGML)
+- Bring your own Whisper model (any GGML)
-- Translate captions in real time to major languages
+- Translate captions in real time to major languages (both Whisper built-in translation as well as NMT models with [CTranslate2](https://github.com/OpenNMT/CTranslate2))
-- CUDA support and Apple Arm64 support
+- CUDA, OpenCL, Apple Arm64, AVX & SSE acceleration support

 Roadmap:
-- Remove unwanted words from the transcription
-- Summarize the text and show "highlights" on screen
-- Detect key moments in the stream and allow triggering events (like replay)
-- Detect emotions/sentiment and allow triggering events (like changing the scene or colors etc.)

-Internally the plugin is running a neural network ([OpenAI Whisper](https://github.com/openai/whisper)) locally to predict in real time the speech and provide captions.

-It's using the [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) project from [ggerganov](https://github.com/ggerganov) to run the Whisper network in a very efficient way on CPUs and GPUs.
+- More robust built-in translation options
+- Additional output options: .vtt, .ssa, .sub, etc.
+- Speaker diarization (detecting speakers in a multi-person audio stream)

 Check out our other plugins:
 - [Background Removal](https://github.com/occ-ai/obs-backgroundremoval) removes background from webcam without a green screen.